haroldo-ok/vn32x/README.md

 * Antialised variable width font text rendering;
 * Word wrapping for the text;
 * Joypad input;
-* Word wrapping for the text boxes.
+* Word wrapping for the text boxes;
+* Menus;
+* Some image decompression caching to speed up image rendering.

 Not implemented, but planned
 ----------------------------

-* Menus;
 * Create an easy to use library to implement the graphical novels;
 * Implement a tool to automatically generate C source code from Ren'Py scripts;
-* Some image decompression caching to speed up image rendering;
 * Digital audio playback;
 * A visual editor for the scripts (maybe as a separate project?).